githubEdit

 Network administrators configure various monitoring tools and perform various testing activities to ensure smooth and secure network operation.
 Such activities and tools include:

-Network availability monitoring (part of Network Management System) to determine the availability of network resources to users, using such tools as Big Brother, OpenNMS, and Nagios.
+• Network availability monitoring (part of Network Management System) to determine the availability of network resources to users, using such tools as Big Brother, OpenNMS, and Nagios/Icinga.
 Network availability monitoring is "the concept of observing, measuring, and comparing the performance of a computer network using both technology and personnel".
 The purpose of network availability monitoring is "to detect faults within a network and ensure steady network operations" (Deveriya, 2005, p.
 270).
+A typical network monitoring system is comprised of Windows-based or UNIX-based computers equipped with network-monitoring software.
+These systems regularly query the monitored devices at set intervals to assess the operational status of the network and its individual components.
+Based on the data collected from these queries, the monitoring system can generate alerts, which may be distributed through various channels such as email, pager notifications, or web-based dashboards.
+In addition to real-time alerting, the system retains historical data, enabling long-term reporting and trend analysis (Deveriya, 2005).
+Key concepts related to network availability monitoring include SLAs (Service-Level Agreements), MTTR (mean time to repair), and Five Nines.

-Host and network firewalls using such tools as ufw, iptables, nftables, pf (packet filter), OPNsense, and pfsense.
+• Host and network firewalls using such tools as ufw, iptables, nftables, pf (packet filter), OPNsense, and pfsense.

-Network security testing performed to assess and verify threats and vulnerabilities of a network, using such tools as Nmap, Nessus, OpenVAS, Netcat, Wireshark, and tcpdump.
+• Network security testing performed to assess and verify threats and vulnerabilities of a network, using such tools as Nmap, Nessus, OpenVAS, Netcat, Wireshark, and tcpdump.

 Network security testing

-“Every organization on the planet that has any concern whatsoever for the security of its resources must perform various security assessments—and some don’t have a choice, if they need to comply with FISMA or other various government standards" (Walker, 2012, p.
+β€œEvery organization on the planet that has any concern whatsoever for the security of its resources must perform various security assessmentsβ€”and some don’t have a choice, if they need to comply with FISMA or other various government standards" (Walker, 2012, p.
 312).

 Network security is an ongoing process that can be described by the Cisco security wheel.
 The security wheel consists of the following four phases: Secure, Monitor, Test, and Improve.
 In the third phase, Test, or network security testing, netadmins verify the security design and discover vulnerabilities within the network.